baovitt/jobgun/modules/README.md

 The `website` subproject contains the server configuration, the frontend main function, and the routing and global state logic.

-In this folder is the frontend server started.
+In this folder is the frontend server started by running `yarn dev`.